peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 Unfortunately, even if the function threw no compilation nor runtime error, it was not yet ready.
 Indeed, no text was exported in the resulting canvas.

-After some “die and retry” research, I figured out `foreignObject` content need their CSS styles to be **inlined** for export purpose.
+After some “die and retry” research, I figured out that the `foreignObject` content needs its CSS styles to be **inlined** when exporting.

 To solve this in a relative dynamical way, I implemented another function that replicates all CSS styles of the original text element to a clone.